 This is that age that your chicks will start acting crazy.
 They are hyper, curious, and busy all day!
 Probably they will no longer be interested in their daily cuddles.
 So, this is the time to train them to come when you call.
 Take them outside and call them by using "Girls, Chickies, Come," or any other short, quick call.
 They will follow you closely.
 But also know that they will stop often to investigate something new or even take a quick nap in the sun.
 So be patient!
 They will be fun to watch though.
 Sometimes they flap their wings as they chase after you.
 At the end of the day when they have worn themselves out, cuddle and hold them a lot.
 Put them on a towel on your lap while you watch TV or read a book.
 Simply spend as much time with them as you can.

 Week Eight and Beyond

-Continue the calling and cuddling.
-Start feeding kitchen scraps at week eight.
+Continue the calling and cuddling routine.
+Start feeding kitchen scraps around week eight.
 Hand feed them.
 Your chickens will soon learn that only good things come from you.
 If you raise your chicks to be friendly from the start then you will have friendly chickens till the end.
 Plus they will be much easier to work with at shows and if you plan on teaching them tricks.

 Good luck to you!
 If you have questions on concerns, please feel free to PM me